 - Decisions about your care may take longer, even in emergency situations, as history needs to be confirmed.

 - Your choices and wishes regarding your care will not be known to emergency services if you become unconscious or do not have the capacity to make your wishes known.

 We ensure the information we hold is kept in secure locations and access is restricted to authorised staff only.
 All staff are obliged to always keep the information secure and confidential at all times and not share it with other colleagues without proper authorisation.

 The NHS Digital Code of Practice on Confidential Information applies to all of our staff, and they are required to protect your information, inform you of how your information will be used, and allow you to decide if and how your information can be shared.
 All staff with access to Personal Data are trained to ensure information is always kept confidential.

-Our Urgent Care Plan System Privacy Notice sets out our technical and security measures.
+Our Universal Care Plan System Privacy Notice sets out our technical and security measures.